 The data records made by the system are the result of complex series of pneumatic and electronic operations.
 The system has many automatic internal error checks, which screen bad data.
-Such data are automatically marked by asterisk (\) in the data table.
-The main cause of bad data to be marked are fluctuations of output signals if they exceed the following limits during last 10 seconds before recording: $\pm 5$ ppm of CO2 concentration, $\pm 0.05$ g/m3 of air humidity, and $\pm 0.01$ LPM of air flow rate.
+Such data are automatically marked by asterisk () in the data table.
+The main conditions of bad data to be marked are following:

+fluctuations of output signals exceed the following limits during last 10 seconds before recording: ± 5 ppm of CO2 concentration, ± 0.05 g/m3 of air humidity, and ± 0.01 LPM of air flow rate.